Stephen Marriott 4th Dan (SKIF)

 (2006 & 2009 World Championships)

-In 1985, aged 11yrs, he joined the Traditional Association of Shotokan Karate (TASK) in Flitwick, Befordshire.
+In 1985, aged 11yrs, I joined the Traditional Association of Shotokan Karate (TASK) in Flitwick, Befordshire.
 This was a newly opened Dojo at the brand new Sports Centre in Flitwick.
 The association was headed by John van Weenen, who taught regularly at the Dojo.
 Other regular instructors were his wife Jane van Weenen and Derek Barnett.
 Guest instructors at TASK included: Bob Poyton, Mick Randall, Mick Nursey, Ticky Donovan and Sean Roberts.

 In 1993, after 7yrs of hard training, I took my Shodan (black belt) grading at the Hombu in Beford and passed on my first attempt.
 2yrs later I was awarded 2nd Dan and 3rd Dan in 1999.
 During this time I was competing and training regularly with the EKGB squad on their open sessions.
 I achieved good results in both Kumite and Kata competitions, including wining the TASK mens Black Belt Kumite and Kata 4yrs in a row.

 Towards the end of 2004, after being a member of TASK for 19 years, I decided to leave TASK and join Kanazawa Sensei’s SKIF.
 This allowed me to have greater access to the senior Japanese instructors and to expand his Karate by practising other styles including : Shindo-Jinen Ryu (Ryobu Kai) with Yamazaki Sensei and Sensei Simon Oliver; Shito-Ryu (MKD) with Shihan Minakami; Yamani-Ryu Bo-Jutsu; Nunchaku.